 Now that you’re armed with knowledge about how much screen time is okay for your kids, you can feel more empowered to stand firm when you need to say no.

-Whether you have a preschooler or a teenager, it’s important to be able to set custom Filters on your kids’ devices for appropriate content by age and apply those filters to social media, videos, and games for apps and websites.
+Whether you have a preschooler or a teenager, it’s important to be able to set custom Filters on your kids’ devices for appropriate content by age, and apply those filters to social media, videos, games, and apps and websites.